Summary of Schematic Editor Operations

 - A binding segment cannot be dragged past the nubLength of the wire, which is the minimum length of the nubs coming out of the ports (defined as

-static member nubLength
+static member nubLengthinWiretype)

 A segment is defined as binding for a particular port if it is the first segment of non-zero length perpendicular to the port's nub.